FenjuFu/Awesome-Astron-Workflow/README.md

 - Assessment and quiz generation
 - Progress tracking and analytics

-## Contributing

-We welcome contributions to this repository!
-If you have an Astron workflow or user case to share:

-1. Fork this repository
-2. Create a new branch for your contribution
-3. Add your workflow and user case information
-4. Submit a pull request with a detailed description

-Please make sure your contribution includes:
-- A clear description of the use case
-- A link to the user case document (if available)
-- A complete workflow YAML file
-- A summary of key features

 ### 6. AI Paper Recommender

 **Description:** An AI-powered academic paper recommendation system that works like TikTok for research papers—users swipe through daily recommendations, like or save papers, and the agent learns preferences to improve suggestions.